-All PSC personnel are 100% dedicated to the MCSAP Program except for the Division Director and the Division Deputy Director.
+All PSC personnel are 100% dedicated to the MCSAP Program except for the Division Director.
 The percentage reduction in the chart above is based upon needing to include all items in our grant application and to make the projected figures total.